rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 Create a new workspace in Eclipse, outside the jruby directory (otherwise Eclipse complains about overlapping dirs).

-* From the main menu bar, select File > Import....
+* From the main menu bar, select File > Import...
-* Select General > Existing Projects into Workspace.
+* Select General > Existing Projects into Workspace
-* Enter the jruby directory in root directory.
+* Enter the jruby directory in root directory
-* Click Finish.
+* Click Finish